 Behind the wheel of a $1.25 million machine

-Darren Brown drove straddles at Lyttelton Port for eight years before retiring in March 2016.
-He made it look easy but recalls the challenge of mastering the $1.25 million machine.
-Check out the video.
+Darren Brown has been driving straddles at Lyttelton Port for eight years.
+He makes it look easy but when he began he felt the challenge of mastering the $1.25 million machine.

 There are 24 straddles and when a number of them are manoeuvring between the container stacks, to and from the trucks and past the cranes it’s like a dance of huge multi-million dollar machinery – and riveting to watch.

 “You know when you get a good flow going.
 The straddles are flowing well – the crane drivers are emptying and loading the ship quickly.
 You can feel the flow.”